"During this challenging time, Agilent's focus is on supporting our customers, our employees and the local communities in which we operate.

 The ERM program provides a framework for identifying material risks.
 The program supports the businesses and functions in the documentation of the risk, how the risks are managed, and the update/creation of business continuity plans (BCPs) where appropriate.
 Oversight is provided by the Executive Risk Committee, which comprises CEO staff.

-The ERM program has identified material risks, that include supply-chain disruption, loss of strategic suppliers, logistics disruptions, and site closures.
-BCPs exist to mitigate and manage these risks and we regularly assess and update them.
+The ERM program has identified material risks, including supply-chain disruption, loss of strategic suppliers, logistics disruptions, and site closures.
+BCPs exist to mitigate and manage these risks, and we regularly assess and update them.
 We've successfully activated these BCPs—proactively in many cases—for surety of supply purposes and have been successful in ensuring we can continue to support our customers during the evolving situation with COVID-19.

 Agilent is committed to providing a safe environment for our employees, their families, and the communities in which we operate.
-We have asked our 16,000 employees to work at home where possible to reduce transmission risks and to keep them safe.
-We want our employees to work from home safely and comfortably, and they are authorized to purchase additional equipment if needed.
+Initially we asked our 16,000 employees to work at home where possible to reduce transmission risks and to keep them safe.
+Some employees have now returned to the office based on local conditions and in line with global approvals under our return to office process.
+For those employees still working at home, we want our employees to work from home safely and comfortably, and they are authorized to purchase additional equipment if needed.

 Agilent has restricted all international travel by air and rail to business-critical purposes only, with prior executive approval.
-This is to reduce transmission risks and protect our workforce from a dynamic environment of government-imposed restrictions and quarantine.
+Domestic travel is also restricted to critical activities, with no travel permitted for internal Agilent meetings.
+A detailed protocol exists for employees wishing to attend or participate in exhibitions, trade shows and similar events.
+These restrictions are in place to reduce transmission risks and protect our workforce from a dynamic environment of government-imposed restrictions and quarantine.
 When employees do need to travel, extensive support networks are in place.

 Our Human Resources and Environmental Health and Safety (EHS) teams have detailed processes in place to support our employees, including loosening of sickness and time off policies for those who need to self-isolate, fall ill, or need to make other work-life adjustments for childcare and elder care.

-Some Agilent employees might be unable to perform work from their homes.
-All our sites remain open, and we have taken additional precautions to protect our workforce.
-This includes increased cleaning and disinfection, screening and restricted access for visitors, and the availability of personal protective equipment.
+All our sites remain open for key onsite activities such as manufacturing, training and customer demo.
+We have taken extensive precautions to protect our on-site workforce, including increased cleaning and disinfection, signage, restricted conference room usage, closure of amenities, screening and restricted access for visitors, and the availability of personal protective equipment.
 Internal and external events have been rescheduled virtually, postponed or canceled.

 We have comprehensive plans to temporarily close part or all of a site to perform deep cleaning in the event an employee is considered a risk, shows symptoms or tests positive for COVID-19.